camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

   - AuthZ/AuthN:
     - Standard OAuth 2.0 Authorization Code Grant flow
     - Network based authentication.
-      - Use network based authentication mechanism to obtain the user identifier, i.e.: MSISDN.
+      - Use network based authentication mechanism to obtain the user identifier, i.e.: phone number.
 Set the OAuth sub to the unique user ID in the operator.
     - Three-Legged Access Token.
 Each access session is associated with the Operator, a client_id (which must be the final application using the information) and the corresponding User identifier.
   - Consent management:
     - Check if User Consent is required as the lawful basis associated with the declared Scope and Purpose.